ARMinARM/arminarm/README.md

     arminarm bootloader

-To start openocd using sysfsgpio interface:
+To start openocd server using sysfsgpio interface:

     arminarm openocd

+Connect to it in arm-none-eabi-gdb using:

+    (gdb) target extended-remote localhost:3333

 You can only use the tool 'arminarm' if the path to it (/opt/arminarm/tools) is added to your PATH environment variable.
 There's a menu option in 'setup' to do this for you.
 You only have to run this option once.
 The path is remembered even after reboots.